Download Careers360 App

 PG Diploma in Plant Tissue Culture: Course, Eligibility, Fees, Syllabus, Salary, Scope

 PG Diploma in Plant Tissue Culture is a specialised programme that focuses on the principles and skills of culturing plant cells, tissues, and organs.
-The duration of a PG Diploma in Plant Tissue Culture is one to two years depending on the institution.
-Candidates who have a bachelor's degree like B.Sc, BA, or a master's degree like M.Sc, M.A, or M.Com in any related discipline from a recognised university are eligible.
+The duration of a PG Diploma in Plant Tissue Culture is one to two years, depending on the institution.
+Candidates who have a bachelor's degree such as B.Sc, BA, or a master's degree, such as M.Sc, M.A, or M.Com in any related discipline from a recognised university are eligible.

 This Story also Contains